daemon251/Ultrakill-UltraCooldownInfo/README.md

 # WARNING

 This mod is in development.
 Expect issues.
-Contact me at discord: daemon8363 if you encounter problems.
+Raise an issue on the github or ontact me at discord: daemon8363, preferrably in #ultrakill-modding if you encounter problems.

 Mod updates will reset any of the custom sounds that you use for the mod.
 Keep a seperate copy.